BollTej/Coffee-Machine-Software-using-OOPS/README.md

 # Coffee Machine Software using OOPS
 # Coffee Machine Program

-<p>This project aims to develop a coffee machine software using Object-Oriented Programming.</p>
+<p>This project aims to develop a coffee machine software using OOPS.</p>

 ## 1. Makes 3 hot flavours